Make spaces appear larger with floor to ceiling glass doors

 1. Make a small space feel larger

-This modular partition system utilizes floor-to-ceiling glass partitions paired with a glass door that reaches to the ceiling.
+This modular partition system utilizes floor-to-ceiling glass partitions paired with a glass door that reaches to the office ceiling tiles.
 As a result, this small room that would otherwise feel isolated and closed in (if traditional walls had been used) becomes an integrated part of the floor plan.
 The exterior windows allow light to enter the room, and the floor-to-ceiling glass doors welcome light into the larger area as well.

 2. Create a bright space